modina26/modina26/README.md

 #👋 Hi, I'm Madina Sarker..

--👩🏻‍🎓👩🏻‍💻I am undergraduate CSE student
+- 👩🏻‍🎓👩🏻‍💻I am undergraduate CSE student..

--👀 I’m interested in IT related subject such as software engineer, Data analysis etc..
+- 👀 I’m interested in IT related subject such as software engineer, Data analysis etc..

--🌱 I’m currently learning OOP language...
+- 🌱 I’m currently learning OOP language...

--😌 I like to explore something new and learn....
+- 😌 I like to explore something new and learn....

 Skills: C/ C++